BjornL1/to_the_list_gd2/README.md

 - [PEP8 Online](http://pep8online.com/) - used to validate all the Python code
 - [Jshint](https://jshint.com/) - used to validate javascript
 - [Coolors](https://coolors.co/) - Used to create colour palette.
+- [Pick Color Online](https://pickcoloronline.com/) - Used for extracting colour sample from the website.
 - [Favicon](https://favicon.io/) - Used to create the favicon.
 - [Lucidchart](https://lucid.app/documents#/dashboard) - used to create the database schema design
 - [Grammerly](https://app.grammarly.com/) - used to proof read the README.md